Save up to 25%… Shop Our Birthday Sale Now!

 Another identifying feature is its growth.
 Stereum ostrea often curves upwards to the edges, while the turkey tail often has plane growth.

 Stereum ostrea looks similar to turkey tail mushrooms in many ways.
-However, the curved shape and smooth underside give it away as false turkey tail.
+However, the curved shape and smooth underside give it away as a false turkey tail.

 4 - How Can You Identify Turkey Tail Mushrooms?